Learn To Code

 Benefits of Being a Software Developer

 So, what are the benefits of being a software developer?
 As of right now, there is a massive digital skills gap all around the world.
 It is estimated that between now and 2022, there will be between 1.2 and 1.5 million unfilled ICT roles – as highlighted in our white paper, “Digital Skills Crisis – Time to Act”.
 On account of this, software developers are on the beneficial end of supply and demand.
 There are not enough digitally skilled workers to fulfil industry needs.
 For example, in Sweden alone, there is expected to be up to 70,000 unfilled ICT roles by 2022.
-Other examples of this shortfall can be seen all around Europe, including in countries like the Netherlands, Germany, the UK, and Ireland.
+Other examples of this shortfall can be seen in countries like the Netherlands, Germany, the UK, and Ireland.

 However, apart from excellent salaries, a career change to software development is a shift to one of the most exciting industries in the world.